 After 13 years of “Pushing Scandinavian Rock to the Man!”, as the original slogan goes, the label took another turn and decided that it was too boring only releasing music from Scandinavia.
 In came the Dolly Rocker Movement and The Dandelion from Australia, The Mojomatics from Italy and Cosmonauts (US).

-About coloured vinyl on Bad Afro here’s a quick guide to how it works: Since 1997 the first print of 7″s has been on black vinyl, the second print on red vinyl, 3rd print on green, 4th print on purple vinyl, 5th print on blue vinyl and 6th print on white vinyl, 7th print on orange vinyl and 8th print on clear vinyl.
+About coloured vinyl on Bad Afro here’s a quick guide to how it works: Since 1997 the first print of 7″s has been on black vinyl, the second print on red vinyl, 3rd print on green, 4th print on purple vinyl, 5th print on blue vinyl, 6th print on white vinyl, 7th print on orange vinyl and 8th print on clear vinyl.
 As I started to do LPs I took the same route but of cource there has been some fuck ups along the way like the Baby Woodrose LP Money For Soul which has been printed at least 4 times but only now has been printed on red vinyl.
-But general rule is black, red, green, purple, blue and white vinyl.
+But general rule is black, red, green, purple, blue white, orange and clear vinyl.
 Future reprints on Bad Afro will have a sticker indicating what colour the vinyl is.
 Until 6th print – then I can’t be bothered to put those damn stickers on.